DIY Table Lamp from Architectural Salvage: Porch Baluster

 Anyway.

-NOW it was starting to look like a lamp!!
-All that we needed to do was electrify it- which is seriously easy to do with a DIY Lamp Kit.
-We also bought metal reducers to secure the nipple as opposed to using the rubber version that came with the kit.
+Anyway, all that we needed to do was electrify it- which is seriously easy to do with a DIY Lamp Kit.
+We also bought metal reducers to secure the nipple as opposed to using the rubber version that came with the kit we’d purchased.

-Jon threaded the cord through the base and baluster and then moments later, we had a real, working lamp!
+Lastly, Jon threaded the cord through the base and wood baluster and then moments later, we had a farmhouse lamp that worked perfectly!

 With the addition of a shade, it was ready- and PERFECT- for my bedside table.